-Student teaching evaluations are considered to be a valid, if approximate, index of teaching quality particularly when considered in conjunction with other measures.
+Student teaching evaluations are considered to be valid, if appropriate, index of teaching quality particularly when considered in conjunction with other measures.
 Professional development and teaching improvement activities are considered to document commitment to quality instruction.
+Success and achievement of students and advisees may be considered for teaching assignments.

-A demonstrated record of sustaining scholarly productivity through funding or support for the program as appropriate to the field can be an important factor, particularly for research assignments.
+A demonstrated record of sustaining scholarly productivity through funding or support for the program as appropriate to the field can be an important factor.
 Peer recognition also is considered as evidence of quality.
 When they are available, documented benefits to stakeholders, e.g., changed practice, profit, or quality of life can be important measures, not just for extension but for all faculty activities.